 - The LastPass password generator can easily create and maintain hundreds of different passwords.
 And LastPass has free iPhone and Android apps.

 - We recommend a minimum of 16 character passwords using all character types.
 (Some old systems will need you to lessen this level of security, but those are few.)

 - Once you have all your passwords in LastPass, take the "Security Challenge" - your score should be 80% or higher.

-- LastPass is required for members of the CivicActions System Admins and Infrastructure Support Team.
+- LastPass is required for members of the CivicActions System Admins and DevSecOps Team.

 - Set up Two Factor Authentication on your LastPass Account (see below).
 LastPass will be storing all your passwords, so make it secure.

 - It is fine (and perhaps preferable, because your browser can only use one LastPass account at a time) to use a personal email address to create your LastPass account.